 Authentication works the same, your crewmates will be sent an email asking to authenticate the entire trip.

-TrackLink integrates well with Multi-day entries as well.
-When you make a multiday entry, it will integrate any trackLink entries into the entry and apply appropriate authentication to the entry.
+TrackLink and SailTies Apps integrate well with Multi-day entries as well.
+When you make a multiday entry, it will integrate any TrackLink entries into the entry and apply appropriate authentication to the entry.

 A big advantage of multi-day entries is that it shows in your NauticEd sailing resume as a multi-day trip.
 This gives your sailing resume more power when wanting to charter a yacht for yourself.